Aerial

 by Keith Lightbody

 Great Results: Local pilot Tony has added an Aiptek Pencam digital camera to his GWS Slow Stik.
-The camera takes 1 Megapixel photos - he has produced some outstanding photos by triggering the camera with his radio while flying around the park.
-It is great fun flying our models around the 'camera ship' trying to get in the picture - recently he had 3 mates circling and diving merrily under the Slow Stik while he was snapping away - fortunately with a large capacity SD memory card there is room for lots of photos.
+The camera only takes 1 Megapixel photos but he has produced some outstanding photos by triggering the camera with his radio while flying around the park.
+It is great fun flying our models around the 'camera ship' trying to get in the picture - one day he had 3 mates circling and diving merrily under the Slow Stik while he was snapping away - fortunately with a large capacity SD memory card there is room for lots of photos.
 After landing the photos can be loaded into a laptop for instant feedback.
-An alternative on some digital cameras is to use a time lapse feature with a large digital camera memory card and simply set it to take a photo every 30 seconds.
+An alternative on some digital cameras is to use a time lapse feature with a large digital camera memory card and simply set it to take a photo every 10, 20 or 30 seconds.

 |